-Hauz-i-Shamsi, also known as Hauz-i-Sultani, is a water tank (Hauz means tank or lake) built by Sultan Shams-ud-din Iltutmish in 1229, located in Mehrauli, Delhi.
+Hauz-i-Shamsi, also known as Hauz-i-Sultani, is a water tank (Hauz means tank or lake) built by Sultan Shams-ud-din Iltutmish in 1229.
+It is situated in Mehrauli, Delhi.

-As the Hauz-i-Shamsi was occasionally dry, Ala-ud-din Khilji (r: 1296-1316) repaired it in 1311.
-The Sultan ordered to remove sand and mud from the bottom of the tank, raised a pavilion and built a big dome over it.
+As the Hauz-i-Shamsi was occasionally dry, Ala-ud-din Khilji (r: 1296-1316) undertook its repair in 1311.
+The Sultan ordered the removal of sand and mud from the tank's bottom, erected a pavilion, and constructed a grand dome over it.

-Following is the description of the Hauz-i-Shamsi given by Ibn Battuta, who visited Delhi in 1334, in the reign of Sultan Muhammad Tughlaq (r: 1325-1350): According to him the tank is about two miles long and a mile broad.
 "Outside Delhi is a big reservoir called after Sultan Shams-ud-din Iltutmish.
 The inhabitants of Delhi take their supply of drinking water from it, and it lies near the Idgah of Delhi.
 On its western side facing the Idgah are built platforms of stone, one higher than another.
 Under each platform are stairs which help one to get down to the water.
 Beside each platform is a dome of stone containing seats for amusement and pleasure seekers.
-In the middle of the tank there is a big dome of two storeys built of sculptured stone.
-When water rises high in the tank the dome can be reached only by boats, but when the water decreases people walk up to it.
-Inside the dome is a mosque where one finds fakirs most of the time.
-When the water on the sides of the tank gets dried up sugarcane, cucumber, sweet calabash, melons and water-melons are grown in it".
+In the middle of the tank there is a big dome of two storeys built of sculptured stone."

-Later Firoz Shah Tughlaq (r: 1351-1388) also repaired the tank.
+Later, during the reign of Firoz Shah Tughlaq (r: 1351-1388), the tank was repaired.
 Firoz Shah says in his Memoirs, "Some dishonest people had obstructed the channels supplying the Hauz-i-Shamsi and so impeded the flow of water.
 I severely punished these shameless and foolish people and had the supply channels reopened and the Hauz-i-Shamsi filled again.
-The Hauz-i-Shamsi became like a river of sweet water on account of abundance of water".
+The Hauz-i-Shamsi became like a river of sweet water on account of abundance of water."

-Hauz-i-Khas, also known as Hauz-i-Alai is a water tank built by Sultan Ala-ud-din Khilji for the use of the inhabitants of Siri, a new city built by him.
-It is located in the Hauz Khas Complex, South Delhi.
-Ibn Battuta describes this tank as larger than Sultan Shams-ud-din's tank and on its sides are about forty domes.
+Hauz-i-Khas, also known as Hauz-i-Alai, is a water tank constructed by Sultan Ala-ud-din Khilji for the use of the inhabitants of Siri, a new city built by him.
+It is located in the Hauz Khas Complex in South Delhi.
+According to Ibn Battuta, this tank surpasses Sultan Shams-ud-din's tank in size, boasting around forty domes adorning its sides.

-Timur mentioned this tank in his autobiography.
-He held his court at the Hauz Khas village after his victory over Sultan Mahmud Tughlaq: "This is a reservoir, which was constructed by Sultan Firoz Shah, and is faced all round with stone and cement.
+Timur mentions this tank in his autobiography.
+Following his triumph over Sultan Mahmud Tughlaq, Timur established his court at the Hauz Khas village: "This is a reservoir, which was constructed by Sultan Firoz Shah, and is faced all round with stone and cement.
 Each side of that reservoir is more than a bow-shot long, and there are buildings placed around it.
-This tank is filled by the rains in the rainy season, and it supplies the people of the city with water throughout the year".
-Because Firoz Shah re-excavated it, Timur ascribes its construction to that Sultan.
+This tank is filled by the rains in the rainy season, and it supplies the people of the city with water throughout the year."